Fieldnote-AID/AppearanceContinuityDirector-/README.md

 If your scenario has recurring characters, changing outfits, messy aftermath, travel wear, blood, dirt, rain, battle damage, or image-conscious characters, this script helps keep those details from drifting away.

-It is intentionally narrow, lightweight, and built to slot cleanly into an Inner Self + Questline style setup.
+It is intentionally narrow, lightweight, and built to slot cleanly into an Inner Self plus Questline style setup.